Vicky Kaushal: Early life and background

 Kaushal was born on 16 May 1988 in a suburban chawl in Mumbai to Sham Kaushal, an action director in Indian films, and Veena Kaushal, a homemaker.
 His younger brother, Sunny, is also an actor.
 His family is Punjabi Hindu with their ancestral roots in Hoshiarpur, Punjab.
 Kaushal has described himself as a "regular kid who was interested in studying, playing cricket and watching movies".
-His father was keen on his son having a stable career away from show-business and thus, he graduated with a bachelors degree in electrical engineering from Rajiv Gandhi Institute of Technology in 2009.
+His father was keen on his son having a stable career away from show-business and thus, he graduated with a bachelor's degree in electrical engineering from Rajiv Gandhi Institute of Technology in 2009.

 During an industrial visit to an IT company in his graduation year, he realised that he had no real interest in an office job and began aspiring to have a career in film.
 He studied acting at Kishore Namit Kapoor's academy while simultaneously participating in theatre with Manav Kaul's Aranya group and Naseeruddin Shah's Motley Productions; doing everything from backstage and announcements to stand-ins.
 Kaushal would spend the next two years going for various kinds of auditions, but did not get any good opportunities.
 His first attempt at acting was in a theatrical production titled Laal Pencil in 2011.

 Kaushal started his career in films by working as an assistant director to Anurag Kashyap in the two-part crime drama Gangs of Wasseypur (2012).
 Kaushal has described fond memories of working with Kashyap, whom he considers as his mentor.
 He then played minor roles in Kashyap's productions Luv Shuv Tey Chicken Khurana (2012) and Bombay Velvet (2015), and the short film Geek Out (2013).